anibalcoral/OpenShift-Virtualization-GitOps/README.md

 For step-by-step installation or troubleshooting:

-- Replace {GUID} with your actual GUID in manual install files
+- Before applying you have to edit and replace {GUID} on all playbooks
 - Apply manual manifests in order
-- Before applying you have to edit and replace {GUID} on all playbooks

 ```bash
 oc apply -f manual-install/01-gitops-operator-subscription.yaml
 ```